Larry A. SilversteinChairman

 William DacuntoExecutive Vice President

-As Executive Vice President of Operations, Bill Dacunto is responsible for managing all the properties in the Silverstein Properties portfolio, including 7 World Trade Center, which opened in 2006 and 4 World Trade Center which opened in 2013.
-Mr. Dacunto joined the company in 1987.
+As Executive Vice President of Operations, Bill Dacunto is responsible for managing all the properties in the company's portfolio.
+Mr. Dacunto joined Silverstein Properties, Inc. in 1987.

 Mr. Dacunto serves as a member of the Real Estate Board of New York (REBNY) Management Board of Directors, and was a recipient of REBNY's Corporate Management Executive of the Year Award in 2005, as well as the John M. Griffin Community Service Award in 2015.